WASdev/sample.DefaultApplication/README.md

         └── index.html
 ```

 For this example, we are using Maven.
-Using the Liberty EAR archetype, we can create a new project skeleton where we can copy the original code. liberty-archetype-ear also shows you how to build and test on a Liberty runtime.
+Using the Liberty EAR archetype, we can create a new project skeleton to copy the original code. liberty-archetype-ear also shows you how to build and test on a Liberty runtime.

 To create the project in Eclipse, go to `File > New > Maven project` to build project structure.
 On the second page of the wizard, you can select the archetype to use.
-If the liberty-archetype-ear does not show up in your list, you can get the get the information from the repository URL: https://mvnrepository.com/artifact/net.wasdev.wlp.maven/liberty-archetype-ear.
+If the `liberty-archetype-ear` does not show up in your list, you can get the get the information from this repository URL: https://mvnrepository.com/artifact/net.wasdev.wlp.maven/liberty-archetype-ear.

 ![](./images/new_maven_project.png)

 At this point, no code changes have been made, so we created a top level DefaultApplication parent project that contains three child Maven projects that represents the original code.
-•	Increment
+* Increment
-•	DefaultWebApplication
+* DefaultWebApplication
-•	DefaultApplication-ear
+* DefaultApplication-ear

 Eventually we get rid of the Increment EJB JAR module, but it is included for now.